ozdemre/RoboND---FollowMe/README.md

 **HyperParameter Space**

 **FCN1:**
-Initially I started with FCN1 where parameters as chosen as what "I expect to be around mean" Even though model is trained in 2 hours (150 seconds per epoch) accuracy was lower than %40.
+Initially I started with FCN1 where parameters as chosen as what "I expect to be around mean".
+Even though model is trained in 2 hours (150 seconds per epoch) accuracy was lower than %40.
 And training curve shows that model starts to overfit around 50 epochs for this learning rate, as training loss keep decreasing whereas validation loss seem to be constant